Club work

 Booton, F. (ed.)
 Studies in Social Education Volume 1: 1860-1890, Hove: Benfield Press.
 199 pages.
 This collection of material includes Sweatman’s paper on youth institutes and clubs, the full text of Maude Stanley’s Clubs for Working Girls, plus Pilkington’s ‘An Eton Playing Field’.
 Booton’s introduction helpfully sets these in context.

 Brew, J. M. (1943) In the Service of Youth, London: Faber and Faber.
 300 pages.
-(Later revised and published as Youth and Youth Groups (1957; 2e 1968 [revised by Joan Matthews]) Outlines what Josephine Brew saw as the essentials of a youth work approach; discusses the the emergence of the youth service; the situation facing young people with regard to education, housing, health, employment, leisure and crime; and gives practical guidance on programming, participation, and activities .The book is still worth engaging with as Brew has a strong sense of the educational significance of interactions and social institutions such as clubs and projects.
+(Later revised and published as Youth and Youth Groups (1957; 2e 1968 [revised by Joan Matthews]) Outlines what Josephine Brew saw as the essentials of a youth work approach; discusses the emergence of the youth service; the situation facing young people with regard to education, housing, health, employment, leisure and crime; and gives practical guidance on programming, participation, and activities.
+The book is still worth engaging with as Brew has a strong sense of the educational significance of interactions and social institutions such as clubs and projects.

 Broady, M., Clarke, R., Marks, H., Mills, R., Sims, E., Smith, M. & White, L. (Ed.
 Clarke, R.) (1990) Enterprising Neighbours.
 The development of the community association in Britain, London: National Federation of Community Organisations.
 209 + ix pages.
-Chapters examine community associations as a people’s movement; roots and influences; early days; high promise and disappointment: fifteen post war years; community associations in changing society: 1966-1980; local groups and community development; group activities and personal development; retrospect and prospect.
+Chapters examine community associations as a people’s movement; roots and influences; early days; high promise and disappointment: fifteen post-war years; community associations in changing society: 1966-1980; local groups and community development; group activities and personal development; retrospect and prospect.

 Bunt, S. and Gargrave, R. (1980) The Politics of Youth Clubs, Nuneaton: National Association of Youth Clubs.
 182 pages.
 Useful, but oddly constructed review that is stronger on earlier girls and mixed club work.

 Eagar, W. McG.
 (1953) Making Men.
 The history of the Boys’ Clubs and related movements in Great Britain, London: University of London Press.437 pages.
 Quite the best historical treatment of UK youth work.
-Eagar begins by discussing the recognition of adolescence; the development of church and philanthropic concern around youth; the emergence of ragged schooling, clubs, settlements and missions and then charts the history of the boys’ clubs movement.
+Eagar begins by discussing the recognition of adolescence; the development of church and philanthropic concern around youth; and the emergence of ragged schooling, clubs, settlements and missions and then charts the history of the boys’ clubs movement.
 There is some material on girl’s clubs.
 He is particularly strong on the idea of the club, linkages into schooling and rescue, and how these related to other Victorian institutions and concerns.
 Thoroughly recommended.

 Elsdon, K. T. with Reynolds, J. and Stewart, S. (1995) Voluntary Organizations.
 Citizenship, learning and change, Leicester: NIACE.168 + viii pages.
 Report of a six year, large scale English research project which examines the place of voluntary organizations with regard to adult learning.
 A major contribution to the literature that explores the development of local voluntary organizations; provides a useful typology; and strongly evidences their associational and educational potential.
 In addition to the main report, the team produced some volumes of case study material – Adult Learning in Voluntary Organisations Volumes 1 – 3, Nottingham: University of Nottingham Department of Adult Education.
-Volume 1 (Elsdon 1991) contains two fairly substantial case studies – a local group of the National Women’s register and a rural community association.
-Volume 2 (Stewart, S., Reynolds, J. and Elsdon, K. T. 1992) consists of 13 case studies ranging from a long established voluntary adult education institute, through various women’s groups to mutual aid and enthusiast groups.
-Volume 3 (Elsdon, K. T. with Stewart, S. and Reynolds, J. 1993) contains a further 15 studies including a settlement, a residents association, 2 WEA branches, a PTA plus various self help and enthusiast groups.
-A last and fourth volume A Town in Action: Voluntary networks in Retford (Reynolds, J. et al 1994) explores the nature of local activity and relationships between groups and key individuals.
+Volume 1 (Elsdon 1991) contains two fairly substantial case studies – a local group of the National Women’s Register and a rural community association.
+Volume 2 (Stewart, S., Reynolds, J. and Elsdon, K. T. 1992) consists of 13 case studies ranging from a long-established voluntary adult education institute, through various women’s groups to mutual aid and enthusiast groups.
+Volume 3 (Elsdon, K. T. with Stewart, S. and Reynolds, J. 1993) contains a further 15 studies including a settlement, a residents association, 2 WEA branches, a PTA plus various self-help and enthusiast groups.
+The last and fourth volume A Town in Action: Voluntary networks in Retford (Reynolds, J. et al 1994) explores the nature of local activity and relationships between groups and key individuals.

 Gilchrist, R. and Jeffs, T. (2001) Settlements, Social Change and Community Action.
 Good neighbours, London: Jessica Kingsley.
 254 pages.
 A number of chapters in this very helpful collection provide examples of, and explore, the extent to which clubs and club life were, and are, central to the work of settlements.